 Flux core only welders tend to be cheaper to buy than a MIG welder that can also weld with flux core wire.
 Though of course you do have more flexibility with a welder that can weld with both methods – you can choose the method you want to use.

 What is missing from the ‘flux core welding is more expensive’ argument is;

 - MIG wire needs shielding gas

-- You need to buy a tank of gas, with the implications of requiring different tanks filled with the type of gas needed for each type of metal welded
+- You need to buy a tank of gas.
+With the implications of needing different tanks filled with different gasses.
+Because you need a certain type of gas for each type of metal you weld

-- Size of tank and transportation of said tank of gas to and from where it is refilled
+- Size of tank and transportation of your tank of gas to and from where it’s refilled

 - Safe storage of the gas cylinder, including safe lifting and moving it to where you weld

 When all these costs are taken into account you may well find the cost versus convenience of flux wire is much closer than you thought.

 Where You can Weld: Flux Core VS MIG

 MIG welding and gas shielded flux core welding are inside processes.
 Meaning you’ll need a work shop, garage or work space to weld in.

 As MIG welding and dual shielded flux core welding uses a tank of shielding gas.
 This gas is sensitive to wind and can be blown away, leaving the hot welded metal unprotected outdoors.

 Yes, you can put up wind shields to protect your weld area when you need to MIG weld out in a field.
 But is yet more stuff needed at your weld site.
 And transported to your weld site.

 Self shielded flux core welding is the welding process of choice when welding outside.
 Self shielded flux core welding is tolerant of quite windy conditions.
 And there is less equipment to take to an outdoor location.